-- Andrew Carroll (MY FELLOW SOLDIERS: General John Pershing and the Americans Who Helped Win the Great War; WAR LETTERS: Extraordinary Correspondence from American Wars; HERE IS WHERE: Discovering America’s Great Forgotten History; OPERATION HOMECOMING; BEHIND THE LINES)
+- Andrew Carroll (MY FELLOW SOLDIERS: General John Pershing and the Americans Who Helped Win the Great War; New York Times bestselling WAR LETTERS: Extraordinary Correspondence from American Wars; HERE IS WHERE: Discovering America’s Great Forgotten History; OPERATION HOMECOMING; BEHIND THE LINES)

 - Dr. Craig Malkin (RETHINKING NARCISSISM: The Bad–and Surprising Good–About Feeling Special)

 - Adina Hoffman (BEN HECHT: Fighting Words, Moving Pictures; TILL WE HAVE BUILT JERUSALEM: Architects of a New City; SACRED TRASH: The Lost and Found World of the Cairo Geniza; MY HAPPINESS BEARS NO RELATION TO HAPPINESS: A Poet’s Life in the Palestinian Century)

 - Phil Zuckerman (the forthcoming WHAT IT MEANS TO BE MORAL; LIVING THE SECULAR LIFE: New Answers to Old Questions)